ibm-cloud-docs/containers/cs_storage_cos.md

     </tr>
     <tr>
     <td><code>ibm.io/object-store-endpoint</code></td>
     <td>The API endpoint to use to access the bucket in your {{site.data.keyword.cos_full_notm}} service instance.
-The endpoint is automatically set based on the region of your cluster. <strong>Note</strong>: If you want to access an existing bucket that is located in a different region than the one where your cluster is in, you must create a [custom storage class](/docs/containers?topic=containers-kube_concepts#customized_storageclass) and use the API endpoint for your bucket.</td>
+The endpoint is automatically set based on the region of your cluster. <strong>Note</strong>: If you want to access an existing bucket that is located in a different region than the one where your cluster is in, you must create a <a href="/docs/containers?topic=containers-kube_concepts#customized_storageclass">custom storage class</a> and use the API endpoint for your bucket.</td>
     </tr>
     <tr>
     <td><code>ibm.io/object-store-storage-class</code></td>